HEADS-project/training/3.Wrapping_ThingML_into_Kevoree/3.1_ThingML_Components_3_Kevoree_Deployments/README.md

 - compile the default Java behavior, as you did in Tutorial 1
 - compile the Kevoree wrapper

+Open the `_java/timer.thingML` file in the HEADS IDE and compile the three different configurations using this procedure.
+Then import the result in the Kevoree editor and deploy it!
+It is recommended you look at the code in the `kevoree` package to understand how we map ThingML configurations to Kevoree deployment models.

 ### How ThingML configurations map to Kevoree deployment model?

 Though the timer application is trivial, it is complex enough to understand the different mappings between a ThingML configuration and a Kevoree deployment model.